 Consolidation for non-graduates

-People get into college to get a better life believing degree will give get them better job prospects, good salaries and other success in their future but they fail to understand that degrees can be costly.
+People get into college to get a better life believing a degree will give get them better job prospects, good salaries, and other success in their future but they fail to understand that degrees can be costly.

 However, whatever may the reason be, you still need to pay your payments on the student loans.
 Consolidation of your debts can be handy but without a degree, it will be complicated.